 Adam Equipment's CPWplus range of weighing scales feature a smooth design and wide range of pan sizes and weight capacities.
 Constructed with a durable, flat stainless steel base that is easy to clean, CPWplus scales are ideal for weighing pizza and large cakes whilst applying toppings or decoration.

 The SJ-EC range of compact scales manufactured by A&D are suitable for any environment where space is limited.
-These scales feature a small, stainless steel pan that is easy to clean and can be used for weighing cooking ingredients and spices such as cinemmon and star anise in bakeries, as well as coffee, sugar and tea in coffee shops and baristas.
-The SJ-EC range is trade approved for selling prioducts by weight.
+These scales feature a small, stainless steel pan that is easy to clean and can be used for weighing cooking ingredients and spices such as cinnamon and star anise in bakeries, as well as coffee, sugar and tea in coffee shops and baristas.
+The SJ-EC range is trade approved for selling products by weight.

 WBW washdown scales - Adam Equipment

 The WBW washdown scale features durable IP-66 rated housing and a stainless steel weighing pan for easy cleaning and operation in wet environments.
-WBW scales are portable and compact in design, suitable for weighing batches of ingredients in bakeries and catering businesses.
-The WBW range also includes a series of WBW-M scales that are trade approved for selling products commercially by weight.
+WBW scales are portable and compact in design, suitable for weighing batches of ingredients in bakeries and home catering businesses.
+The WBW range also includes a series of WBW-M scales that are trade approved for selling food products commercially by weight.

 FKT Touchscreen Bench Scale - Kern

 Kern's FKT bench scale comes with touchscreen operation and sensitive backlit display that is easy to read and operate.
-FKT scales come with a unique mixing and recipie recall and weighing features that are essential in pressured kitchen environments.
+FKT scales come with a unique mixing and recipe recall and weighing features that are essential in pressured kitchen environments.
 These scales feature a stainless steel weighing pan and built-in checkweighing software for accurate ingredient weighing.
 EC class III trade approvals are available with some models.

 Astro compact scale - Adam Equipment